Part II

 The Dark Entangled

-If the Four Pillars are the visible branches of the cosmic tree, the Dark Entangled is the dark soil beneath them: unseen influences, dormant potential, and the generative ground that lets the Four Pillars cohere.
+Before we name the Four Pillars, begin with what they grow from: the Dark Entangled.
+If the pillars are the visible branches of the cosmic tree, this is the dark soil beneath them: unseen influences, dormant potential, and the generative ground that lets them cohere.

 Distinguish this carefully: